WSU students: Kohberger spoke up in class — except when Moscow killings were the topic

 Kohberger’s enthusiasm for his area of study — understanding the criminal mind — was regularly on display, they said.

-“Bryan only talked about his interest in forensic psychology,” the master’s student told the Statesman.
+“Bryan only talked about his interest in forensic psychology,” the master’s student told The Statesman.
 “He was an incredibly strong student and talked during class every time.”

 “He sat front and center, and was not hiding or tucking back in the back,” Roberts added.
 “He was right there in the middle of it.”